 It can be easy to set a budget and then not pay much attention to it.
 For example, you might track how you’re doing each month, but not step back and look at the big picture.

-While reviewing your progress, don’t worry if you’re not quite meeting your goals just yet.
+Whilst reviewing your progress, don’t worry if you’re not quite meeting your goals just yet.
 Working towards goals takes time, determination and sometimes a great deal of effort – trying to work towards something whether big or small is a positive step forward.
 If you do achieve a goal or multiple goals, remember to try celebrate your small wins too.
 Feeling good about your progress will only give you more inspiration to spur you on in your financial journey.

 3. Embrace technology

 We’re fortunate to live in a time where technology can lend a helping hand to simplify money management.
 If you want to free up some of your time by automating budgeting, there are plenty of apps out there that do just that.
-Apps like Money Dashboard are free to use and can help you track and categorise your everyday spending.
+Apps like HyperJar are free to use and can help you track and categorise your everyday spending.

 4. Find inspiration